 While Dash was not above myth-making when it came to his own career (he also claimed to have been once trapped under an ice sheet), he seemed to be the most candid of all the Weisses.
 He also famously took umbrage to the Harold Kellock biography, Houdini His Life Story, as being "full of lies."

 Unfortunately, Hardeen never completed his Houdini biography, so all we have this tantalizing tidbit.
 But what a remarkable thing to hear from the man who knew all of Houdini's secrets.

-Thanks to Roger Dryer and the Houdini Museum of New York.
+Thanks to Roger Dreyer and the Houdini Museum of New York.